douglazus/followthecode/README.md

 ---

 ## CSV Outputs
-After the script completes, you should see multiple CSV files in analysis_results (within the chosen repo).
+After the script completes, you should see multiple CSV files in the py script folder.
 Each file corresponds to one of the metrics:
    ```bash
    authors_with_most_commits.csv
    average_time_between_commits.csv